aleksimo/techwriter/docs/examples/install.md

 ## Install components

-To install all components, on the Master server, run the following commands as *`WFUSER`*.
+To install all components, on the Main server, run the following commands as *`WFUSER`*.

 :::important
 If *`WFUSER`* requires a password for the **sudo** privileges, add `'--ask-become-pass'` to the end of the command.